A 6.6 magnitude earthquake strikes central Japan, but no tsunami warning has been issued - ExBulletin

 A 6.6 magnitude earthquake strikes central Japan, but no tsunami warning has been issued

-This image from the Japan Meteorological Agency website shows the seismic intensity of the earthquake that occurred at approximately 10:47 pm on November 26, 2024.

-TOKYO (Kyodo) – A 6.6-magnitude earthquake struck Ishikawa and other central Japan prefectures on Tuesday, but no tsunami warning was issued, the meteorological agency said.
+A 6.6-magnitude earthquake struck Ishikawa and other central Japan prefectures on Tuesday, but no tsunami warning was issued, the Japan Meteorological Agency said.

 The agency initially said the quake's magnitude was 6.4, but later revised it higher.
 The estimated depth of concentration off the western coast of the province has also been corrected to 7 km from the 10 km previously issued.